rolazar/level-1-course-content/week-5/day-2/Lb-class-materials/day-2.md

 - Recap the practical aspects of using Git for version control and collaboration.
 - Encourage students to apply these skills in their projects.
-- Preview the next session's content, focusing on merge conflicts and advanced collaboration.